 Graduate Boren Fellowship

 The Graduate Boren Fellowship program is also an initiative of the National Security Education Program (NSEP).
-Though, this Boren award funds graduate students the opportunity to pursue language study as well as porpose supplemental elements to their program, such as an unpaid academic internship, enrolled or audited courses, or research related to the students graduate theses or dissertation.
+This award funds graduate students the opportunity to pursue language study as well as to propose supplemental elements to their program, such as an unpaid academic internship, enrolled or audited courses, or research related to the student's graduate thesis or dissertation.